Retirement Communities

 In Laslett's (1987, 1991) theory of the Third Age, old age further comprises two ages, the Third and Four Ages.
 That is, some elders are healthy and thus third agers, whereas others are frail and thus fourth agers.

 In my opinion dividing old age into Third and Fourth ages is a mistake.
-It makes Third Agers into an elite while it marginalizes those on the Fourth Age.
-Most third agers have the ability to not only fulfill themselves but also contribute greatly to the common good of society including caring for those who face dependency, poor health and death.
+It makes heathy Third Agers into an elite while it marginalizes those with health problems as the Fourth Age.
+Most third agers have the ability to not only fulfill themselves but also contribute greatly to the common good of society including caring for those who face dependency, poor health and death which eventually includes everyone.

 University of the Third Age Movement